10+ Midwest Museums for Families

 750 N 16th St, St Louis, Missouri

-This by far has been one of our favorite museums we have ever visited.
+This, by far, has been one of our favorite museums we have ever visited.
 Your kids will go nonstop and crash quickly afterward.
 My daughter fell asleep as she was being carried out.
 You will be amazed by all of the exhibits and the hard work that was put into creating this space.

 Erin Huiatt